 - For Faculty and Staff

 All currently enrolled students are eligible and welcome to be seen for a wide range of health and wellness services.
 Every student is charged a health fee at the time of registration that covers most services offered.
 This fee is not a replacement for personal health insurance.
 Modest additional fees are charged dependent on individual student needs.

-The current fee is $20 per semester and $16 per summer session.
+The current student health fee is $21 per semester and $17 per summer session.

 If a student is enrolled at both West Valley College and Mission College, then the health fee need only be paid at one of the two.
 A valid receipt showing proof of payment at Mission will allow West Valley to waive the fee and vice versa.

 Any student who either requests an exemption of the health fee, or is determined by a Student Services program to warrant review for exemption, is asked to please contact the Admissions Office.

 What if I need medical services?